AlecRuin/color-logger/README.md

 Once you require the project, simply call the print statement and pass through the context, severity, and message

 (Context meaning server/client.
-NOT THE LINE FROM WHICH THE CALLWAS MADE)
+NOT THE LINE FROM WHICH THE CALL WAS MADE)

 ## License